 Platform: Chrome extension

-The extension uses sonicAPI.com webservice, which brings high-end music algorithm to the cloud.
+The extension uses sonicAPI.com web service, which brings a high-end music algorithm to the cloud.
 Moreover, it helps you to find other SoundCloud songs that are similar to your music with respect to tempo and key.

 Musixmatch is the biggest lyrics platform where you can search and share lyrics from any track.
 It’s a music player app with song recognition feature, powered by ACRCloud.
 Just tap on the hamburger menu icon, following “Identify Lyrics”.
 It will discover the sound that is playing by matching the audio fingerprint against its database.

 You can search your favorite song by title, artist or even using a single line of the song lyrics.
 Musixmatch displays the translation of the lyrics (in real-time with music).
 So fire up the song you like and learn a new language in a fun way.

 Platform: Social music site

 What if the computer fails to recognize the song you are looking for.
 It happens a lot, especially if you are searching for remixes.
 In that case, you can take the help of other humans, who may have an idea about that song.